nyirahabineza/password/README.md

 ##Setup Instruction

-Display codes for navigation	In terminal: $./password_locker.py	Welcome, choose an option: ca-Create Account, li-Log In, ex-Exit
+Display codes for navigation	In projects: $./password_locker.py	Welcome, choose an option: ca-Create Account, li-Log In, ex-Exit
 Display prompt for creating an account	Enter: ca	Enter your first name, last name and password Display prompt for login in	Enter: li	Enter your account name and password Display codes for navigation	Successful login	Choose an option: cc - Create Credential, dc - Display Credentials, copy - Copy Credential, ex - exit